w-biggs/firefox-bug/README.md

 The issue doesn't occur if you change the script to load non-asynchronously or deferred.

-The issue doesn't occur if you change the script to load non-asynchronously or deferred.

 I serve up the pages via `npx http-server . -p 8123` but you can serve it up however you prefer.

 Bug filed on Bugzilla@Mozilla: https://bugzilla.mozilla.org/show_bug.cgi?id=1940828